 Scotland is one of those places that changes you.
 It’s beautiful and rugged.
-It’s full of history, legend, castles, ruins, and remnants of lives lived before our time – love stories, and life stories.
-Join myself and co-instructor Gavin Hardcastle on our 7 day Scotland Photography Workshop and make this incredible place part of your story.
-We will show you how to capture the magic of Scotland while teaching you how to create fine-art quality images.
+It’s full of history, legends, castles, and remnants of lives lived before our time; it’s full of love stories, and life stories.
+Join me on my seven-day Scotland Photography Workshop and make this incredible place part of your story.
+I will show you how to capture the magic of Scotland while teaching you how to create fine-art quality images.

 Location: Glasgow to Portree

 This Scotland Photography Workshop has a maximum capacity of 4 participants.
 With limited registration, you will enjoy attentive one-on-one instruction each day.

 Included in the Scotland Photography Workshop:

 - Transportation with pickup and return from Glasgow

 - Seven nights accommodations

 - Breakfast daily

 - Photography tuition

 Participants get themselves to Glasgow.
 I recommend arriving the day before (on May 11th) and spending the night at the airport.
 This will allow the workshop to start on time, even if flights are delayed, as well as give you time to adjust to the the time difference.
 I like the Holiday Inn Express at the Glasgow airport, as it is only a 3 minute walk from the terminal building, and it’s comfortable.
 We can meet for drinks and a gear check on the evening of your arrival.
 I will pick everyone up from the airport on the morning of the 12th to start our adventure!